turper2024/cultural-mechanics/README.md

 evidence.
 Its nuclear-reactor mapping uses Pageau's Grail question to audit whom or what produced capability serves while keeping capability, drive valence, destructive sublimation, un-reason, and Ragnarök trajectory distinct.
+Its *Emperor's New Clothes* mapping shows how a self-sealing status test and costly avowal can give nonexistent content un-real public reality-status, and how the procession can continue after the contradiction becomes publicly speakable.
+Andersen's recognizing emperor supplies the procession-inertia branch; a clearly marked project counterfactual in which the emperor and court act as though the correction was never received illustrates correction nullification.
+Its controlled Bayesian extension distinguishes independently evidenced causal revision from an authorized adverse U1 that explains away the correction threatening operative U0 and recursively expands organized un-reality.
 Its Titanic mapping distinguishes electoral captain turnover from democratic course corrigibility without inferring one hidden helmsman.
 Its favour-bank-cloud mapping distinguishes cultivation, implicit debt, routed return favours, and